Relaxation (NMR)

-In MRI and NMR spectroscopy, an observable nuclear spin polarization (magnetization) is created by a homogeneous magnetic field.
+In magnetic resonance imaging (MRI) and nuclear magnetic resonance spectroscopy (NMR), an observable nuclear spin polarization (magnetization) is created by a homogeneous magnetic field.
 This field makes the magnetic dipole moments of the sample precess at the resonance (Larmor) frequency of the nuclei.
 At thermal equilibrium, nuclear spins precess randomly about the direction of the applied field.
-They become abruptly phase coherent when they are hit by radiofrequent (RF) pulses at the resonant frequency, created orthogonal to the field.
+They become abruptly phase coherent when they are hit by radiofrequency (RF) pulses at the resonant frequency, created orthogonal to the field.
 The RF pulses cause the population of spin-states to be perturbed from their thermal equilibrium value.
 The generated transverse magnetization can then induce a signal in an RF coil that can be detected and amplified by an RF receiver.
 The return of the longitudinal component of the magnetization to its equilibrium value is termed spin-lattice relaxation while the loss of phase-coherence of the spins is termed spin-spin relaxation, which is manifest as an observed free induction decay (FID).